mojtabakaviani/bootstrap-rtl/README.md

 =============

 Bootstrap RTL

-Please report bugs that solve on next version
+Please report bugs that solve on the next version